Hofls/useful-info/cookbooks/database/relational/generic.md

         * `select ... for update` blocks specific record
         * 1 locks, other parallel queries just wait (update, select for update)
 * `Locking queries vs Non locking queries`
     * Locking queries.
-If bunch of users work with the database, don't run those:
+If bunch of users work with the table, don't run those:
         * Field update for 5k+ rows.
 If you must - better use batching (e.g. 1k rows per transaction)
     * Non locking queries.
 Safe to run any time:
         * New field, new index (with `CONCURRENTLY`), view update